SridharanMurugadass/salesforce/README.md

 # innovative-services-java
+CONVERT "DOCX,DOC,PPT,PPTX,ODT" TO PDF FILE USING JAVA REST SERVICES

-any document to pdf coversion by using rest service in java...
+Any document to pdf coversion by using rest service in java...

-please find the input json below to start the project
+Please find the input json below to start the project

 {"outFile":"d:\/\/upload\/CM_AWS Report.docx.pdf","inFile":"d:\/\/upload\/AWS Report.docx"}